 For example, placing it in the middle of your garden can make it look smaller while also breaking up the space of your yard / lawn.
 And if you plan on turning that summerhouse into the socialising spot of the neighbourhood, you don’t want guests to trek all the way to the end of your yard to locate it!

-If you’re a seasoned DIYer, we’re sure you are just dying to try your hand at building your own summerhouse according to your unique specifications.
-Of course there is nothing wrong with going the other route and relying on professionals to do the job for you.
+If you’re a seasoned DIYer, we’re sure you have Googled ‘how to build a summerhouse‘ numerous times.
+And although constructing your very own wooden summerhouse can be a great way to flex those DIY muscles, there is also nothing wrong with going the other route and relying on professionals, like Architects, to do the job for you.

 Whether your build or buy, the best summerhouse needs to provide the perfect layout to match your style and needs.
 For instance, if you want to use your summerhouse as an exterior study or office, then ensure it has electricity and power outlets for your hardware.

 In addition to scoping out numerous free blueprints online, there are also a myriad of companies specialising in garden structures that sell finished designs.
-Talk to them about your requirements and see what possibilities follow.
+Talk to them about your summerhouse ideas and requirements and see what possibilities follow.

 Like your main house, your summerhouse needs to flaunt a certain look.
 Of course there are a myriad of styles to choose from, such as plantation-style structures or sleek and minimalist designs.